NitorCreations/nitor-deploy-tools/docs/template-processing.md

 ### `Fn::ImportFile`

 Imports a file in place of the function.
-Useful for files you want to manage externally to the template as for example userdata shell scripts or AppSync schemas or the like.
+Useful for files you want to manage externally to the template for example userdata shell scripts or AppSync schemas or the like.
 Importing does a few useful tricks:

 * Resolves parameter references with a few different notations to fit into different scripting files